Gazprombank: Sanctions

 In July 2014, the United States Department of the Treasury imposed sanctions on Gazprombank OAO that prohibit U.S. citizens from providing it with new financing.
 In response, Gazprombank contracted former U.S. Senator Trent Lott to lobby on its behalf against the sanctions.

 On February 24, 2022, US President Joe Biden announced sanctions against Gazprombank and other Russian financial institutions in response to Russia's invasion of Ukraine.

 In March 2022, UK imposed sanctions on Gazprombank, which means that the bank is subject to asset freezes which locks it out of any resources held in Britain and prevents British firms from doing business with it.

 On 25 January 2023, the US correspondent banks of Gazprombank advised that they were terminating their accounts, meaning that Gazprombank can no longer make transfers in US dollars.

+On November 21, 2024 the US imposed sanctions on Gazprombank preventing the bank from handling any new energy-related transactions that touch the US Financial system, trading with any US persons or entities and freezing its US Assets.
+Gazprombank was previously the last major unsanctioned Russian bank to allow European countries to pay Russia for critical energy supplies.

-Changes (deaths) in the leadership team (2022)
+Mortality in the leadership team (2022)

 On January 29, 2022, Leonid Shulman, the head of the Gazprom-invest transport service, was found dead.

 On February 25, 2022, Alexander Tyulyakov, Deputy General Director of the Unified Settlement Center of Gazprom, was found dead in a noose.

 On March 2, 2022, Igor Volobuev, Vice President of Gazprombank, fled Russia to move to his native Ukraine, having been born in Okhtyrka, Sumy.
 He has also joined the Ukrainian territorial defense in an effort to 'wash off' his Russian past.

-On April 18, 2022, former Gazprombank vice-president Vladislav Avayev was found dead from gunshot wounds in his Moscow apartment, along with his wife and daughter, in an apparent murder-suicide.
+On April 18, 2022, former Gazprombank vice-president, Vladislav Avayev, was found dead from gunshot wounds in his Moscow apartment, along with his wife and daughter, in an apparent murder-suicide.
 Volobuev considers the death of Vladislav Avayev an assassination.